LeeBRogers/arch-install-guide/README.md

      Option "VariableRefresh" "true"
 EndSection
 ```

-## Optional

-These are just a collection of optional tweaks that the majority of users may not need or use.

 ### Disable Secondary Login Screen
 If using multiple monitors, the secondary display can be disabled for aesthetics.